preames/public-notes/llvm-riscv/SpecTuningGotchas.rst

 xalancbmk
 ---------

--fwrapv-pointer is required with recemt clang versions to avoid a newly exposed UB, see https://github.com/llvm/llvm-test-suite/pull/236 for context.
+`-fwrapv-pointer` is required with recemt clang versions to avoid a newly exposed UB, see https://github.com/llvm/llvm-test-suite/pull/236 for context.

+May require `-fdelayed-template-parsing`.
+Maybe in spec2006 too.

 Known to be sensative to allocator performance (i.e. use jemalloc).